an0n4ce/TryHackMe/Smag-Grotto/smag-grotto.md

 ![](img/11.png)

-Here we can manipulate that get user privilege.
+Here we can manipulate that to get user privilege.

 ![](img/12.png)